srushti-714/DP-203-Data-Engineer/Instructions/Labs/LAB_02_queries_using_serverless_sql_pools.md

     ![The cell output is displayed.](images/sql-on-demand-output.png "SQL output")

 4. Modify the SQL query to perform aggregates and grouping operations to better understand the data.
-Replace the query with the following, making sure that the file path in `OPENROWSET` matches the current file path:
+Replace the query with the following, replacing *SUFFIX* with the unique suffix for your Azure Data Lake store and making sure that the file path in `OPENROWSET` matches the current file path:

     ```sql
     SELECT